-Assure that students understand the transportation arrangements and that all designated vehicle drivers follow the Field Trip Driving Requirements.
+Assure that students understand the transportation arrangements and that all designated vehicle drivers follow the Field Trip Transportation Requirements.
 The Department Chair is responsible for reviewing the necessary forms and ensuring the files can be easily retrieved.

 Once authorized, staff or faculty driving on a field trip or carrying out any State business must possess:

-- A valid California drivers license
+- A valid California driver’s license

 - A current Defensive Driver Training certificate